bbauska/W3Cx-4of5-thru-May-2024/README.md

 Windows when making shortcuts or just moving a file from one folder to another.
 Bye bye!

-### Add visual feedback when you drag something, when the mouse enters a drop zone, etc.
+<h4>Add visual feedback when you drag something, when the mouse enters a drop zone, etc.</h4>

 We can associate some CSS styling with the lifecycle of a drag and drop.
 This is easy to do as the drag and drop API provides many events we can